EvictionLab/eviction-lab-website/content/eviction-tracking/phoenix-az.md

 Eviction filings in Maricopa County, AZ (Phoenix) fell sharply in April 2020 and have remained below historical averages.
 The state of Arizona instituted an eviction moratorium in late-March, but this policy only suspended enforcement of COVID-19-related nonpayment evictions, and new filings were being accepted.
 These eviction protections in the state expired at the end of October.

-This data, unlike the rest of the Eviction Tracking System, will only be updated on a monthly basis for Maricopa County.
-[New Orleans (Orleans Parish, LA) ](https://evictionlab.org/eviction-tracking/new-orleans-la/)is the only other area with monthly-only updates.
+This data, unlike most of the Eviction Tracking System, will only be updated on a monthly basis for Maricopa County.
+[New Orleans (Orleans Parish, LA) ](https://evictionlab.org/eviction-tracking/new-orleans-la/)and [Las Vegas (Clark County, NV)](https://evictionlab.org/eviction-tracking/las-vegas-nv/) are the other areas with monthly-only updates.

 More detail on eviction protections in Arizona can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/az/).